Former Louisiana Gov. Buddy Roemer has died at 77

 NEW ORLEANS (AP) — Buddy Roemer, a Harvard-educated reform-minded politician whose one tumultuous term as Louisana’s governor was marked by bruising political battles over taxes, budgets and abortion, died Monday at age 77.

 His son, Chas Roemer, said the former governor died peacefully at his home in Baton Rouge after a long battle with diabetes.
-He was surrounded by family, Chas Roemer said.
+He was surrounded by his wife, children and grandchildren, Chas Roemer said.

-Roemer never held office again after he finished third in the 1991 race.
-He came in behind Edwin Edwards, who was making a comeback bid after losing the governorship to Roemer four years earlier, and David Duke, the ex-Ku Klux Klan leader.
+Roemer never held office again after he finished third in the 1991 race, having switched from the Democratic to the Republican party that year.
+He came in behind populist Democrat Edwin Edwards, who was making a comeback bid after losing the governorship to Roemer four years earlier, and Republican David Duke, the ex-Ku Klux Klan leader.
 Edwards trounced Duke in the ensuing runoff, winning a fourth term.

 Roemer, who became a banker in private life, ran unsuccessfully for governor again in 1994.
-He also briefly ran a campaign for the presidency in 2012, railing against special interest politics in a little-noticed effort.
+He also briefly ran a campaign for the presidency in 2012, railing against special interest politics.
+Though the effort drew little notice, it kept alive Roemer’s reputation as a reform-minded maverick.

+“Buddy’s election as governor signaled a turning point in Louisiana’s history,” Sen. Bill Cassidy, a Republican, said in a news release.
+“He loved Louisiana, contributing to it through the public and private sector.
+He leaves a great legacy.
+My condolences to his family.”

+“He was immeasurably talented,” said U.S. Sen. John Kennedy, also a Republican.
+“All he ever wanted to do was make Louisiana better, and he did.
+That meant making the right people mad, but he understood that.
+When I count my blessings, I count Buddy twice.”

 Married three times (his second marriage ended while he was governor) Roemer kept a lower public profile after suffering a stroke in 2014.